Bolnhurst

-Bolnhurst is a small village and former civil parish, now in the parish of Bolnhurst and Keysoe, in the Borough of Bedford, Bedfordshire, England.
+Bolnhurst is a small village in the civil parish of Bolnhurst and Keysoe, in the Borough of Bedford in Bedfordshire, England.
 The village is about 6 mi north-northeast of Bedford town centre and about 6 mi west of St Neots.
-In 1931 the parish had a population of 162.

 History

 The name is derived from the Old English bula-hyrst, meaning "wooded hill where bulls are kept".
 Bolnhurst grew up around the main road between Bedford and Kimbolton, Cambridgeshire. the Domesday Book of 1086 lists it as Bulehestre or Bolehestre.
 At that time the manor was held by Thorney Abbey.
 The Abbey retained Bolnhurst until the Dissolution of the Monasteries in the 16th century.

 After inclosure of the parish in 1778, Arthur Young, despite never having visited the village, described Bolnhurst as: